stanfordnlp/stanza/_pages/client_properties.md

 | max_char_length | int | 100000 | The max number of characters that will be accepted and processed by the CoreNLP server in a single request. |
 | preload | bool | True | Load the annotators immediately upon server start; otherwise the annotators will be lazily loaded upon the first annotation request is made. |

-Here is a quick example that specifies a list of annotators to load, 8G of memory allocated to the server, using plain text output format, and printing detailed error logs during annotation:
+Here is a quick example that specifies a list of annotators to load, allocates 8G of memory to the server, uses plain text output format, and requests the server to print detailed error logs during annotation:

 ```python
 with CoreNLPClient(